Consumption in Panama

 Panama - Consumption

-FocusEconomics Consensus Forecast panelists project that the economy will grow 5.0% in 2019, which is down 0.1 percentage points from last month’s forecast.
-For 2019, the panel expects GDP to expand 4.9%.
+FocusEconomics Consensus Forecast panelists project that the economy will expand 10.7% in 2021, which is up 0.1 percentage points from last month’s forecast, and grow 6.0% in 2022.

 Panama - Consumption Data